virtualsquare/virtualsquare.github.io/tutorials/vde_ns.md

 to solve this problem.
 For example use `-R 80.80.80.80` to define 80.80.80.80 as the DNS server.
 This option uses a mount namespace and a file bind mount to redefine the contents of `/etc/resolv.conf`.

+Warning: some `ssh` clients fail returning errors like `Bad owner or permissions on /etc/ssh/ssh_config.d/...` due to a pedantic check on configuration file permissions.
+Often this error is related to some systemd added file.
+As a workaround for this problem use the ssh option `-F /dev/null`, e.g. `ssh -F /dev/null myhost.cs.unibo.it`.

 ## Scenario: two vdens and a switch

 ![two vdens + switch](pictures/vde_2vdens_sw.png)